AverageMarcus/blog/src/posts/2026-03-17-kubecon-eu-2026-guide.md

 * **ContribFest**

   Throughout the week there are several CNCF projects hosting [ContribFest session](https://kccnceu2026.sched.com/overview/type/%F0%9F%9A%A8+Contribfest?iframe=no) where anyone is invited to show up and help contributing to the project in a structured way.
 This is a great way to get some experience with a new technology or to contribute back to a project you rely on.

+* **Kubernetes Contribution 101**

+  If you're looking to start contributing to open source but not sure where to start then there is a [session Tuesday afternoon](https://kccnceu2026.sched.com/event/2ITlD/kubernetes-contribution-101) dedicated to getting folks ready for their first contribution.

 Take a look at the [venue map](https://events.linuxfoundation.org/wp-content/uploads/2026/03/KCEU26-VenueMap.pdf) to find out where the various keynotes, sessions and activities can be found.